oktadev/okta-blog/_source/_posts/2020-08-19-css-grid-react.md

 The layout of the user interface is not very nice, of course, because you have not yet applied any styling to it.

-## Creating a Responsive Layout with CSS Grid
+## Add a Responsive Layout with CSS Grid

 In this section, I will show you how to create a responsive layout using a CSS Grid Layout.
 In your IDE, create a new file `src/Unicode.css` and paste the following style into it.